-Both the Apple Watch and Android Wear devices give you the option to pick a wearable design that works for you, but it's the Google-powered watches that offer most in the way of customization and overall appearance options.
-With options like the Polar M600, Fossil Q x Cory Richards and Movado Connect, there really is an Android Wear watch for everyone.
+Both the Apple Watch and Wear OS devices give you the option to pick a wearable design that works for you, but it's the Google-powered watches that offer most in the way of customization and overall appearance options.
+With options like the Polar M600, Fossil Q x Cory Richards and Movado Connect, there really is a Wear OS watch for everyone.

-Apple Watch v Android Wear: Screen and battery life
+Apple Watch v Wear OS: Screen and battery life

 As for the Apple Watch, there are two screen sizes to pick from: a 38 mm tall model with a 1.5-inch screen and a 42 mm variant with a 1.65-inch screen.
 The dimensions of 272 x 340 pixels (38 mm model) and 312 by 390 pixels (42 mm model) are enough to earn the 'Retina' badge Apple applies to some of the other products in its line-up, but take note that the Series 3 has enhanced brightness of up to 1,000 nits, while Series 1 gives you 450.

 The Apple Watch screen is absolutely as impressive as you would expect from a company that makes the iPhone, with sharp and bright colors and a special force touch interaction to bring up context-sensitive menus.
 Even the Series 1, with its lower nit count, is still pleasantly vibrant.

 Must have extras: Best Apple Watch accessories

 Battery is the Achilles' heel of most smartwatches, and Apple's device is no different.
 We can stretch the Series 3 watch to two days, while the Series 1 is closer to a single day.
-And if you're using the GPS or LTE, expect to reduce that dramatically - especially LTE, which'll give you only an hour of continuous call time.
+And if you're using the GPS or LTE, expect to reduce that dramatically - especially LTE, which will give you only an hour of continuous call time.
 Either way, you're probably going to find yourself charging it each night.

 As for Wear OS, there's not a lot more to shout about, as most of the crop sit somewhere between one and two days.
 So, it's a similar story.
 Whether you're opting for Apple or Google, don't expect more than two days of battery right now.